artem94m/kingfisher/README.md

 ### Tag `<block>`

 Tag `<block>` is used to find specific block in the source code.
-It has one required attribute "operator" which must be equal "empty" (for now).
+It has one required attribute "operator" which must be equal "empty".
 This tag must contain non-empty string which is a name of the block.
-For now, it supports only two values: except and def.
+It supports only two values: except and def.
 Example below will trigger if there is an empty except block in the source code (definitely empty except block):
 ```
 <pattern_simple>
     <block operator="empty">except</block>